JPStrydom/Crypto-Trading-Bot/README.md

 5) To use the **Trade** functionality, you need to setup the following:
      * **`tickerInterval`** is the exchange ticker interval you want to use.
 It should be one of the following: `oneMin`, `fiveMin`, `thirtyMin`, `hour`, `week`, `day`, `month`
+     * **`pause`**:
+        * `rsiThreshold` is the minimum RSI threshold to track coin pairs on.
+An RSI greater than this will result the coin pair being paused for `pauseTime` minutes.
+        * `pauseTime`: The amount of minutes to wait before re-checking paused coin pairs.
      * **`buy`**:
         * `btcAmount` is the amount of BTC you want the bot to spend per buy
         * `rsiThreshold` is the upper RSI threshold.
 An RSI lower than this will result in a buy signal